Taste of Namibia Safari Adventure

 After settling into your comfortable room, there’s time to stroll over to Moringa Waterhole, a floodlit gathering spot known for evening sightings of elephants and critically endangered black rhinos.

 An early departure gets us back into the park at sunrise, the best time to spot predators like lions and leopards returning from a night’s hunt.
-After breakfast at Halali, we reload the vehicle and continue game driving, visiting as many waterholes as possible to maximize our chances of incredible wildlife encounters.
+After breakfast at Halali, we reload the vehicle and continue game driving, visiting as many waterholes as possible to maximize our chances of encountering incredible wildlife.

 We exit through Anderson Gate just before sunset and continue a short distance to Etosha Village, where you’ll relax in a twin-share chalet with en-suite facilities, and enjoy a delicious bush-style dinner prepared by your guide.